Did you know that natural gas can be converted to zero-emission hydrogen using microwave technology?

 - Additionally, Williams has joined with venture capital firm Energy Innovation Capital (EIC) and tech-focused non-profit Tulsa Innovation to attract energy tech startups to the Tulsa region with support services and access to early-stage capital.

-“In order for Williams to decarbonize our operations and deliver solutions for our customers, partnering for innovation is necessary,” said Daniel Kim, business development lead for Williams’ New Energy Ventures team.
+“In order for Williams to decarbonize our operations and deliver solutions for our customers, partnering with innovation is necessary,” said Daniel Kim, business development lead for Williams’ New Energy Ventures team.

 You can learn more about these announcements and others on our Corporate Venture Capital site.